Health Services is open to all undergraduate students and seminarians.

 Graduate students may utilize Health Services by purchasing access through the Accounting Department 301-447-5353.

-Health Services in an academic community is developmental and preventative.
+Health Services in an academic community is developmental and preventive.
 Using a holistic approach, we welcome the opportunity to be a resource for Mount students as they deal with the challenges associated with the transition from adolescence to young adulthood.

-Evaluation and treatment of injury or illness
+Evaluation and treatment of acute illness/injury

 Medications: most medications prescribed by the doctor are available on site

 There are no fees for visits to Health Services, although there are nominal fees for medications and diagnostic tests.